 While at the shelter, their circumstances, unfortunately, grew worse.
 Nushmua gave birth to her pups, but she was so traumatized that she resorted to the unthinkable, and her pups were removed when it was discovered that she had killed one and seriously injured another.
 The surviving pups went to another shelter where they recovered from their rough beginning and received great care.

 Staff also went to the place where Nushmua’s puppies had been taken to offer them a home with us.
 It was a heartbreaking decision for the woman who was caring for them, since she had become extremely attached.
-She finally agreed it was best for two of them, Leia and Quinn, to come to Wild Spirit.
+She finally agreed it was best for two of them, Leia and Quinn, to come to Wild Spirit, and eventually, another female, Lyca, would come to join us as well.
 The long trip home went well and all the rescues arrived safely.
 It’s possible that the moment they arrived at the sanctuary was the first time the adults had felt soil beneath their feet, and understandably, it took them a while to fully grasp how transformed their lives were.
 They were nervous and confused but seemed relieved to be free from the shelter and their previous abuse.